-Purpose and link to strategy

-To align the interests of management and shareholders and promote a long term approach to performance and risk management.
+Purpose and link to strategy Operation Maximum opportunity To align the interests of management and shareholders and promote a long term approach to performance and risk management.

-Operation

 Executive Directors are required to retain at least 100 per cent of post-tax share awards until a minimum shareholding equivalent to 400 per cent of base salary is achieved in owned shares.
 Unvested TIP shares net of applicable taxes count towards the minimum shareholding requirement.
 Shares included in this calculation are those held beneficially by the Executive Director and his or her spouse/civil partner.
 From the 2020 AGM, 50 per cent of the shareholding guideline (i.e. 200 per cent of salary) will need to be retained by Executive Directors for two years post cessation.

-Maximum opportunity

 400 per cent of salary.

+Performance and provisions for the recovery